RyanParsley/skillful-notes/slides.md

 ```

 <!--

-# But that doesn't scale!

-That previous example was the right approach for me at the time given the
-context.
-Now, I'm trying to share the benefits of watching that with apps I'm
-not regularly involved in.
-Time to take what I learned about the data and
-promote it to pipeline tasks

 To me, this feels slick.
 You're using the angular CLI to generate a source of
 truth, but exposing the data via a focused lens.